particle1331/ok-transformer/README.md

 # inefficient-networks

-This repo contains a collection of notebooks that run end-to-end after some minimal initial setup (e.g. setting up the directory structure and downloading the required datasets).
+This repo contains a collection of Jupyter notebooks that run end-to-end after some minimal initial setup (e.g. setting up the directory structure and downloading the required datasets).
 The name of this collection is inspired by the following study:

 ```
 Brackbill D, Centola D (2020) Impact of network structure on collective